SCS ending partnership with Porter-Leath for pre-K services

 SCS will bring the remaining pre-K services in house, resulting in up to $3 million in savings, the district said in a release.
 The district said no disruption to students is expected.

-“Porter-Leath requested a substantial increase in funding to provide fewer services to Pre-K students at a higher cost which could jeopardize the SCS Head Start grant by putting the District out of compliance with federal requirements,” SCS said in a release.
+“Porter-Leath requested a substantial increase in funding to provide fewer services to Pre-K students at a higher cost, which could jeopardize the SCS Head Start grant by putting the District out of compliance with federal requirements,” SCS said in a release.

+SCS claims they received an email declaring the intent to inform families that the relationship was over.

+“Porter-Leath’s CEO sent an email to SCS yesterday, notifying us that they would be sharing information that we couldn’t come to terms an agreement with their families and employees,” said Jerica Phillips, chief of communications for SCS.

+Porter-Leath sent us a copy of what appears to be the email in question.
+Dated Thursday morning, it reads in part: “I presume we are still in negotiations for a new contract”, and “We are still more than happy to negotiate and finalize an agreement.”
+The email provided to WREG does not mention ending negotiations or the partnership.

-However, Porter-Leath representatives said the school district was ending a nationally renowned early childhood education partnership that had raised school readiness test scores since the partnership was established in 2014.
-The group learned its contract was terminated on a phone call Thursday.
+Porter-Leath representatives said the school district was ending a nationally renowned early childhood education partnership that had raised school readiness test scores since the partnership was established in 2014.

+The group learned its contract was terminated on a conference call with the state of Tennessee Thursday.

+“We found out via a state call that Shelby County Schools had, in fact, made the decision to move all services to Shelby County Schools as opposed to Porter-Leath,” said Karen Harrell, senior vice president of early childhood services.

 Porter-Leath said while the Head Start grant to SCS has increased by $4.5 million over the last seven years, the nonprofit’s share of that funding under its contract with SCS has decreased $701,000, while serving the same number of children.